macstepien/macstepien.github.io/_posts/2019-09-24-human-following-robot.md

     	return
     ...
 ```
 In here we check results of clusterization.
 If we didn't detect anything, we continue movement in last seen human position.
-That is until our last seen position is too old - then we need to stop and assume we lost track of our human.
-We also signal it through LED.
+That is until our last seen position is too old - then we need to stop and assume we lost track of our human, which we signal through LED.
-When obstacle is detected then we pass special value - in first cluster first point is set to (0,0).
-Then robot needs to stop immediately as obstacle is too close.
+We pass special value when obstacle is detected - in first cluster first point is set to (0,0).
+In this case robot needs to stop immediately, as obstacle is too close.

 * **detectionTimeout** - how much time (in seconds) we can trust last seen position and follow it